 The District has contracted with a management company to manage the works of the District, including to perform services such as financial and accounting advisory services.
 Certain employees of the management company also serve as officers of the District.
-Under the agreement, the District compensates the management company for management, accounting, financial reporting, computer and other administrative costs.
+Under the agreement, the District compensates the management company to manage the works of the District.
+The management company provides management services, including, but not limited to: management, accounting, financial reporting, computer and other administrative costs.